mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 Prepare Your Target Models
 --------------------------

-In order to evaluate your model with ``mlflow.evaluate()``, your model has to be one of the following type:
+In order to evaluate your model with ``mlflow.evaluate()``, your model has to be one of the following types:

 1. A :py:func:`mlflow.pyfunc.PyFuncModel` instance or a URI pointing to a logged ``mlflow.pyfunc.PyFuncModel`` model.
 In general we call that MLflow model.
 The